X and Y bosons

 In particle physics, the X and Y bosons (sometimes collectively called "X bosons") are hypothetical elementary particles analogous to the W and Z bosons, but corresponding to a unified force predicted by the Georgi–Glashow model, a Grand Unified Theory (GUT).

-Since the X and Y boson mediate the grand unified force, they would have unusual high mass, which requires more energy to create than the reach of any current particle collider experiment.
+Since the X and Y boson mediate the grand unified force, they would have unusually high mass, which requires more energy to create than the reach of any current particle collider experiment.
 Significantly, the X and Y bosons couple quarks (constituents of protons and others) to leptons (such as positrons), allowing violation of the conservation of baryon number thus permitting proton decay.

-However, the Hyper-Kamiokande has put a lower bound on the proton's half-life as around 10^{34} years.
+However, the Super-Kamiokande has put a lower bound on the proton's half-life as around 10^{34} years.
 Since some grand unified theories such as the Georgi–Glashow model predict a half-life less than this, the existence of X and Y bosons, as formulated by this particular model, remains hypothetical.

 Details

 An X boson would have the following two decay modes:

-where the two decay products in each process have opposite chirality, is an up quark, is a down antiquark, and is a positron or positon.
+where the two decay products in each process have opposite chirality, is an up quark, is a down antiquark, and is a positron.

 A Y boson would have the following three decay modes:

 where is an up antiquark and is an electron antineutrino.

 The first product of each decay has left-handed chirality and the second has right-handed chirality, which always produces one fermion with the same handedness that would be produced by the decay of a W boson, and one fermion with contrary handedness ("wrong handed").

 Similar decay products exist for the other quark–lepton generations.

 In these reactions, neither the lepton number (L) nor the baryon number (B) is separately conserved, but the combination B − L is.
 Different branching ratios between the X boson and its antiparticle (as is the case with the kaon) would explain baryogenesis.
 For instance, if an ^{+} / ^{−} pair is created out of energy, and they follow the two branches described above: